 Student Conduct and Academic Integrity

 TTU K-12 fosters a spirit of complete honesty and a high standard of integrity.
 An attempt to present any work you have not honestly performed as your own is regarded by TTU K-12 as a serious offense leading to serious consequences.

 As a part of Texas Tech University, the TTU K-12 student conduct policy aligns with the university's student policy regarding academic integrity:

 “Academic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, and any act designed to give an unfair academic advantage to the student (such as, but not limited to, submission of essentially the same written assignment for two courses).”

 For a full description of each of the examples above, please read Section I, Part B.1, Academic Dishonesty in the TTU Student Conduct Policy.

 Taking a Course

 TTU K-12 does not operate on a semester basis; therefore, courses are asynchronous.
 Open enrollment allows you to enroll in any course, at any time, and work at your own pace.
-Obtain approval from your school counselor before enrolling in a course to ensure credit upon successful completion.
+If you are enrolled in another district, obtain approval from your school counselor before enrolling in a course to ensure credit upon successful completion.

-If your course expires prior to completion, you may purchase a single 90-day extension for $60.00.
+If you enrolled in a course prior to July 12, 2021, and your course expires prior to completion, you may purchase a single 90-day extension for $60.00.
 You may request an extension by completing the online Extension Request Form.
 You may purchase only one extension per course, after which you will be required to re-enroll in the course.
 Extensions are non-refundable and non-transferrable.